An Evri Courier is walking down the street in a residential area with a parcel under his arm.

 Sustainable packaging for sending parcels

-Using sustainable packaging when sending parcels is more important than ever.
+Using sustainable packaging when sending parcels is more important than ever, with it being just one part of an overall green shipping initiative.
 Read on to find out how to wrap a parcel using sustainable packaging, why this can have an impact, and what kind of packaging is considered sustainable.

 What is sustainable packaging?